-The 2014 financial year recorded a profit before tax of \$34.5M (2013: loss of \$13.0M).
-The pleasing return to profit was primarily due to improved mortality claim experience.
-The entity also enjoyed strong growth in the underlying business with a 37% increase in life insurance contract premium revenue over the prior year.
+The 2015 financial year recorded a profit before tax of \$2.4M (2014: profit of \$34.5M).
+The reduction in profit was primarily due to a change in the mix of the profitability of business lines that resulted in an increase in profits ceded to reinsurers.
+The entity also enjoyed growth in the underlying business with a 12% increase in life insurance contract premium revenue over the prior year.